 Whatever you decide to charge, come up with a fee chart and stick to it.
 Don’t let students haggle you down as, if you do, you’ll usually find you soon have other problems with them too.
 If they don’t want to pay at least 500 baht per hour, then they’re not usually students worth having anyway.

-How to Get Students – Once you’ve decided how you want to teach English freelance, you now need to get students.
+How to Get Students – Once you’ve decided how you want to organize your freelance English teaching in Thailand, you now need to get students.
 Word of mouth is good, so make sure you tell everyone you know (especially Thai friends) that you’re going to be teaching private English lessons on a freelance basis.
 It’s amazing how many students you can get from simply word of mouth in just about any city in the country.

 Secondly, if you’re going to be teaching freelance from home, put up a small notice on your apartment door or outside your house.
 Also get a Thai friend to translate it into Thai, so Thais understand all the information.